-This novel arose from my first attempts in 2011 and 2012 to rewrite my original Starbreaker and get a publishable work out of it.
+This novel arose from my first attempts in 2011 and 2012 to rewrite my original Starbreaker novel and get a publishable work out of it.
 It was supposed to be part one of a wider series published by Curiosity Quills Press, but that didn’t work out and the rights to the novel have reverted to me.

 Instead of writing a sequel, I got side-tracked on a supporting character’s origin story.
-Then other things got in the way, and as a result this novels turned out to be akin to an old album called Phantom’s Divine Comedy – Part 1 – neither ever got a “part two”.
+Then other things got in the way, and as a result this novel turned out to be akin to an old album called Phantom’s Divine Comedy - Part 1 – neither ever got a “part two”.